ChannelApe/channelape-typescript-consumer-service-sdk/CONTRIBUTING.md

 #### Running all tests

-``mvn install ``
+``npm run test``

 #### Coverage
 The goal is to get line and branch coverage to **100%** on new code.

+ChannelApe uses [Mocha](https://mochajs.org/) for running tests and [NYC](https://www.npmjs.com/package/nyc) for simple code coverage.

-ChannelApe uses [PIT Test](http://pitest.org/) for running mutations on unit tests.
+Additionally ChannelApe uses [Stryker](https://stryker-mutator.io/) for running mutations on unit tests.
 This ensures that tests are well written.
 The goal for mutation coverage is equal to or greater than the threshold.
-The threshold is defined in **pom.xml**.
+The threshold is defined in **stryker.conf.js**.
 If you are to increase mutation coverage, please update the threshold to reflect the new coverage percentage.

 ## Reporting a bug
 If you find a bug and would like to report it, please follow the guidelines below: